vlhernandez/vlhernandez/_posts/2015-03-07-sparkys-post.md

 title: "Sparky Takes Over"
 author: Sparky Hernandez
 image: sparky.jpg
-excerpt: "This is a post where Sparky takes over!"
 ---

 "Will you walk a little faster?" said a whiting to a snail.
 "There's a porpoise close behind us, and he's treading on my tail.
 See how eagerly the lobsters and the turtles all advance!